SarahBass/ArduinoCuckooClock/README.md

 Mode O: | Normal Mode
 ------------ | -------------
 Clock runs program every hour and plays new song and transmits it through Bluetooth Device to phone.
-No LED or LED Matrix.
+No LED or LED Matrix. | energy efficient

 *Future Revisions:*